 The WWF managed to pull the trigger at the right time to end the Monday Wars Wars in the eye of the casual fan.
 Everybody remembers the infamous ‘butts in seats’ night.
 WCW fumbled with handing the belt back to an aging Hulk Hogan, while the WWF created two new stars.
 There is a lot more to this feud that gets left out and that’s why Rock vs Mankind truly deserves to be included in the Sports Obsessive’s Fight Forever series.

-Rock and Mankind faced off (TV and PPV matches) a staggering 7 times for the title in a 4-month span.
-This is typical in current day wrestling.
+Rock and Mankind faced off (TV and PPV matches) a staggering 7 times for the title in 4 months.
+This is typical in current-day wrestling.
 Rock vs Mankind kept the audience engaged for the entire feud.
 Each match built off the previous one while also delivering something new.

-Not only did they have brutal matches, they tugged at your heart strings too.
+Not only did they have brutal matches, but they also tugged at your heartstrings too.
 The January 4th edition of Raw was the crowning achievement for Mick Foley.
 The pop for Stone Cold Steve Austin still gives me chills.
 The post-match victory promo by Mick is pure elation.

 At the risk of not sounding very cool, I’d like to dedicate this match to my two little people at home and say..big daddy’o did it!